skellat/new-blog-post-tweety/about.md

 You can find Erie Looking Productions online at <https://erielookingproductions.info/>.

-To repeat a disclaimer previously made elsewhere:
+To bring forward and adapt a disclaimer previously made elsewhere:

 >*The views expressed herein do not reflect the policies, procedures, postures, or other stances of Erie County Community College, the Commonwealth of Pennsylvania and its instrumentalities, the State of Ohio and its instrumentalities, or any other private or public entity.*

 >*All views expressed on this account are solely my own.
-I do not speak officially on behalf of any governmental or academic institution through this account.*
+I do not speak officially on behalf of any governmental or academic institution through this site.*